 Equine Free Lease/Donation

-One frequently asked question is which breed of horse makes the best therapy horse.
+One frequently asked question is which breed of horse makes the best horse for equine assisted services.
 The answer is that it’s not the breed so much as the heart of the horse.
 The horse herd at CKRH currently represents 12 different breeds.

 What are we currently looking for?
-CKRH is looking for large ponies and shorter horses, ideally between 13.2 - 15.2 hands, to be used in MOUNTED therapeutic riding lessons.
+CKRH is looking for large ponies and shorter horses, ideally between 13.0 - 16.0 hands, to be used in MOUNTED therapeutic riding lessons.
 Horses stocky enough to support riders of all ages and sizes with a healthy but wide base.
 Calm, gentle, and curious temperaments are ideal for interacting with participants in activities both mounted and unmounted.
 Horses MUST be 100% sound at all three gaites (walk, trot, canter) ideally between the ages of 12 and 18 years old, although all ages above 7 are considered.
-Training in disciplines such as hunter jumpers, dressage, western pleasure, natural horsemanship practices, mounted games, and more can lead to wonderfully "bomb-proof" therapeutic riding mounts.
+Training in disciplines such as hunter jumpers, dressage, western pleasure, natural horsemanship, cattle work, mounted games, and more can lead to wonderful therapeutic riding mounts.
 Gaited horses are considered on a case by case basis, laregly dependent on the needs of the program at the time of application.